 - Rubber pads, heel and forefoot

-- Stretch mesh with silicone “mechanical side band”
+- Stretch mesh with silicone-like “mechanical side band”

 100 Miles In: The Review

 On Cloudswift’s design grabbed my attention before anything else, and not because of On’s distinct, signature midsole—it was the upper that caught my eye.
 Instead of a traditional upper, segmented into the main body and the tongue, the mesh weaves together to form a continuous and comfortable unit.
 The laces weave through a silicone-like TPU cage outside the upper, which brings support and security to the stretchy fit.